Long-distance travel

 Travel directly to Vienna International Airport with Railjet

 ÖBB Railjet trains take you to Vienna International Airport via Vienna Meidling and Vienna Central Station twice an hour.
 In some cases it is necessary to change trains at Vienna Central Station.
 The inclusion of Bregenz, Innsbruck, Salzburg, Linz and St. Pölten means ÖBB provides direct connections to Vienna International Airport from a total of five western Austrian state capitals.
-Travel time from Innsbruck to Vienna International Airport is only 4 hours 40 minutes.
+Travel time from Innsbruck to Vienna International Airport is from 4 hours 40 minutes.

 Vienna - Klagenfurt - Villach - Lienz

-The ÖBB Railjet and Eurocity services will take you from Vienna via Klagenfurt to Villach and back every 2 hours.
+The ÖBB Railjet and Eurocity services will take you from Vienna via Klagenfurt to Villach and back at least every 2 hours.
 The ÖBB Railjet covers the distance between Vienna Central Station and Klagenfurt in 3 hours 58 minutes.

 In the south of Austria, a veritable sea of clean, warm swimming lakes awaits you in the centre of the Southern Alps.
 Mountains ranging from mighty three-thousand-metre giants to gentle peaks, and from whose summits you can enjoy magnificent views of the region’s unique diversity.